← More from The Ledger

 People Return to Great Brands

 No company stays on the leading edge forever.
 The beer industry has alternated between growth and innovation and stasis and decline for centuries.
-Sometime around the late aughts, beer entered a period of change and innovation—peaking right when Guinness agreed to sponsor this site.
+Sometime around the late aughts, beer entered a period of change and innovation.

 In the 2010s, "craft" drove the industry.
 It was a model built in the U.S. and exported globally, with features designed to undermine legacy brands: novelty, experimentation, taprooms, local and "hand-crafted," and hops, hops, hops.
 It was a hard time to be an old brewery.
 I may have written a death-of-flagship post or two myself.